District Attorney's Office v. Osborne: Opinion of the Court

 Chief Justice Roberts delivered the opinion of the Court, in which Justices Scalia, Kennedy, Thomas, and Alito joined.
 Justice Alito filed a concurring opinion, in which Justice Kennedy joined, and in which Justice Thomas joined as to Part II.
 In the majority opinion, the Supreme Court found that Alaska provided for discovery in postconviction proceedings, and has through judicial decision, specified that such discovery is available to those seeking access to evidence for DNA testing.
 The Court decided these procedures are similar to those provided by federal law and the laws of other States, and they satisfy due process.
 Osbourne brought this case under section 1983 without ever using procedures in filing a state or federal habeas claim relying on actual innocence.
 The Court found he had not tried to use the process provided to him by the State or attempted to vindicate the liberty interest that was disputed in this case.
 As such, the Court found no substantive due process rights infringed.

 Justice Stevens filed a dissenting opinion, in which Justices Ginsburg and Breyer joined, and in which Justice Souter joined as to Part I. Justice Stevens found Osborne made full use of available state procedures in his efforts to secure access to evidence for DNA testing so that he might avail himself of the postconviction relief afforded by the State of Alaska, but that he was repeatedly rebuffed in a manner which left doubt about the adequacy of the procedural protections afforded to litigants under Alaska Stat. §12.72.010(4), and which proved contrary to the majority assertion that Osborne could gain access to the evidence were he simply to seek it through the State's discovery procedures.
 Justice Souter filed a separate dissenting opinion on procedural grounds, arguing that while Alaska had facially reasonable conditions guaranteeing access to DNA evidence, the way it went about applying those conditions added up to procedural unfairness that violated the Due Process Clause.

 Analysis and commentary

-Some consider the decision to be a rebuke of the Innocence Project, which offered to fund Osborne's DNA testing and exonerated 240 prisoners as of the date of the decision.
+Some consider the decision to be a rebuke of the Innocence Project, which offered to fund Osborne's DNA testing and had exonerated 240 prisoners as of the date of the decision.
 Additionally, former FBI Director William S. Sessions was among those who sought to have the evidence revealed, arguing the Justice Department should intervene and demand testing since the department's very name implies "justice".
 He wrote "Why should our criminal justice system be afraid?"